US President Obama agrees trade boost in Mexico visit

 After talks in Mexico City, Mr Obama said illegal immigration to the US was at a historic low due to the strength of the Mexican economy.

 He also pledged to continue co-operation in combating drug-trafficking despite a shift in Mexico's policy.

 Mexico wants to end the widespread access the US has to its intelligence.

-This is Mr Obama's first visit to Mexico since Mr Pena Nieto took office in December 2012.'No clash'
+This is Mr Obama's first visit to Mexico since Mr Pena Nieto took office in December 2012.